hskang9/blockchain-tutorial/README.md

    * 1-1.
 What is a blockchain anyway
    * 1-2.
 It All Started with a Hash Function
    * 1-3.
 Decentralized Network
    * 1-4.
-How You Can Get Your Balance
+How To Get Your Balance
    * 1-5.
 Public & Private keys
 * **2. Let's build a blockchain**
    * 2-1.
 Build a Transaction